 This first person experiment was originally intercut with narrative “documentary” footage.
 However, in the post process it was obvious that the first person experience felt so powerful on it’s own.
-We took out the documentary footage and that became the material we used for our website and the special that ran on the SyFy Channel.
+We took out the documentary footage and that became the material for our website and the special that ran on the SyFy Channel.

-If you are interested in all the “gory” details I highly recommend Matt Blazi’s deep dive into Blair called 8 Days In the Woods.
+If you are interested in all the “gory” details we highly recommend Matt Blazi’s deep dive into Blair called 8 Days In the Woods.
 Matt spent a few years interviewing everyone involved and it is a terrific telling of the entire experience.